 Do you wish you could get ready faster in the morning?
 Then use Thinksport’s tinted sunscreen and skip the makeup.
-It has a sheer tint that adds subtle radiance to tired skin.
+It has a sheer tint that adds a subtle radiance to tired skin.

-If you need more coverage, wear this product as a primer and put base over the top.
+If you need more coverage, wear this product as a primer and put the base over the top.

 If you wear it swimming, it lasts up to 80 minutes in the water.